HueSamai/cement/modules/README.md

-# Note
+# Don't download modules from here

 Don't download the modules from here - go to the releases.
-This page is just merely here for you to see the source code of the modules.
+This page is merely here for you to see the source code of the modules.

 # Beta